apache/beam/website/www/site/content/en/documentation/ml/preprocess-data.md

 | TFIDF | See [`tft.tfidf`](https://www.tensorflow.org/tfx/transform/api_docs/python/tft/tfidf) in the TensorFlow documentation. |:
 {{< /table >}}

-You can apply the transforms on either single or multiple columns passed as a `dict` on structured data.
+Apply the transforms on either single or multiple columns passed as a `dict` on structured data.
 Keys are column names and values are lists containing each column's data.